iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

+> Surprisingly useless.
+I kept the app on 24/7 for almost the entire pandemic and it never notified me, never got local outbreak information, nothing.<br> :date: __2021-05-20 22:30:48__

 > Repeatedly stops sending notifications unless I uninstall and reinstall.<br> :date: __2021-05-05 01:27:21__

 > This app version doesn't allow me to notify whether I was fully vaccinated.
 When will the developer learn from other regions??<br> :date: __2021-04-25 09:30:50__